World Cup 1930

 The rivalry between Uruguay and Argentina was expressed by the majority of the audience that booed the team to that extent that the Argentines treated to leave the tournament.
 The president of Uruguay had to mediate.
 But is was the last match in the group for Argentina and Chile that things really got out of hand.
 The most players of both teams got involved in a large scrimmage after an incident between two players.
 After a break the match continued and Argentina won the match and also the group.

 Yugoslavia and USA would surprise many by winning their groups and advance to the Semi-finals.
-USA that have been humiliated by the Argentinians in the 1928 Olympics with 11-2 would once again be crushed by them in the Semi-finals, this time by 6-1.
+USA that had been humiliated by the Argentinians in the 1928 Olympics with 11-2 would once again be crushed by them in the Semi-finals, this time by 6-1.
 On behalf of the Americans pride, it should be added that two of their players were injured and – as the bizarre rule at this time dictated – were not allowed to be replaced.

 Uruguay would defeat Romania and Peru in their group and then beat Yugoslavia by a large margin in the Semi-finals.
 The result would not reflect the game to a full extent, however.
 Yugoslavia that had taken the lead had one goal disallowed by a strange decision from the referee and two of Uruguyas first goals were approved in unconvincing circumstances.